iris-web-lab/iris-web-lab.github.io/README.md

 3. Cart
 4. Product pages

+## This guide is deprecated.
+Further customizations are needed.
+If you know how to customize it without a guide you can still do it.

 If you want to use this yourself:🧑‍🔧

 1. Fork it and make the repository name start with your own username instead of "iris-web-lab" ( yourusername.github.io ).